timosarkka/time-management-app/readme.md

 # Time Management and Reporting System

 ## Overview

 This repository contains two main applications:
-* Time Management App: Used by consultants to log their working hours.
+* Time Management App: A very simple app used by consultants to log their working hours.
-* Reporting Software App: Generates reports of logged hours and stores them in Azure Blob Storage.
+* Reporting Software App: Generates a text-based report of logged hours and stores them in Azure Blob Storage.

 Note!
-You'll need an access to a PostgreSQL server and database in order to input data.
+You'll need access to a PostgreSQL server and database in order to test the apps and input data.

 ## Time Management App